jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3e.md

 {{< s v="41" >}} However, this does not mean that spending on durable goods always indicates more generosity than spending on hospitality.

-When a rich man spends his revenue chiefly in hospitality, he shares most of it with his friends.
+- When a rich man spends for <!-- his revenue chiefly in --> hospitality, he shares it <!-- most of it --> with his friends.
-When he employs it in buying durable commodities, he spends it on his own person.
+- When he spends to buy durable commodities, he spends it on his own person.
-    He gives nothing to others without an equivalent.
+  - He gives nothing to others without an equivalent.
-    A person is trifling, base, and selfish when he uses his revenue to buy frivolous objects such as ornaments of dress, furniture, jewels, trinkets, and gewgaws for himself.
+  - A person is trifling, base, and selfish when he uses his revenue to buy frivolous objects such as ornaments of dress, furniture, jewels, trinkets, and gewgaws for himself.

-All that I mean is, that buying durable commodities=
+All that I mean is, that buying durable commodities:
-    causes some accumulation of valuable commodities, and is more favourable to private frugality.
+- causes some accumulation of valuable commodities, and
+- is more favourable to private frugality.

 Private frugality increases the public capital.
-    The public capital maintains productive hands which leads to the growth of public opulence.
+- The public capital maintains productive hands which leads to the growth of public opulence.